jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 You guessed it!
 The `data` object is being re-created every time `Parent` re-renders.
 Which means the `React.memo` shallow prop checking in `ExpensiveChild` is skipped.
 What a waste!

-One glaringly obvious solution is to just move `data` outside of `Parent` so it is only created once, however, what if your object needs the `Parent` scope?
+One glaringly obvious solution is to just move `data` outside of `Parent` so it's only created once, however, what if your `data` object needs the `Parent` scope?

-What there was a way to cache a reference to `data` while keeping it's scope within our component.
-Then, pass that to `ExpensiveChild` instead of re-creating `data` it on every re-render?
+There must be a way to cache a reference to `data` while keeping it's scope within our component, then, pass that to `ExpensiveChild` instead of re-creating `data` it on every re-render...

 ## Memoization
 [Memoization](https://en.wikipedia.org/wiki/Memoization) is just that.
 Memoization is a fancy computer science term for caching the result of a value or function and keeping it's object reference rather than creating a new one.